chnihy/notereader/README.md

 # Notereader
-Notereader is a tool for music students and teachers.
+Notereader is a tool in development for music students and teachers.
 It generates random sight reading exercises and has lots of customization:
   - Scale
   - Rhythm
   - Time Signature
   - Key

 More features will be coming in the future, some planned updates:
+  - Packaging for OS/iOS
   - Complexity settings
   - Mixed rhythms
   - Rests